faucetsdn/daq/subset/security/readme.md

  - skip -> If no connection to the device can be established.

 ## test_password
-The password test runs a dictionary brute force on protocols HTTP, HTTPS, SSH and Telnet (with default ports) to check if the device has changed login credentials from defaults to a more secure combination.
+The password test runs a dictionary brute force on protocols HTTP, HTTPS, SSH and Telnet to check if the device has changed login credentials from defaults to a more secure combination.

 ### Testing Procedure:
 1. Use Nmap tool to check if needed port is open, and whether the target host is down.